tezball/forever-home/docs/user-stories/vet.md

 See [Rescue Organization Stories](rescue-organization.md) for the rescue's perspective.

-### Admin Verification
+### Rescue Organization Verification

-Before a vet can verify pets:
+Before a vet can verify pets for a rescue organization:
 1. Vet completes profile with license number
+2. Vet requests verification from a rescue organization
-2. Admin reviews license credentials
+3. Rescue organization reviews the vet's credentials
-3. Admin verifies legitimacy with licensing board
-4. Admin approves (`verified = true`) or rejects
+4. Rescue approves (`verified = true`) or declines

+This workflow ensures rescue organizations explicitly trust the vets who will perform health checks on their pets.
+Each rescue organization maintains their own list of approved vets.

-See [Admin Stories](admin.md) for the verification process.
+See [Rescue Organization Stories](rescue-organization.md) for the approval process.

 ---